naturepoems/naturepoems/quotes/American Modernism and Nature (1910s–1930s)/Carl Sandburg/index.md

 ---
 layout: author
 title: Carl Sandburg
-description: "An American poet, biographer, and editor, Sandburg's poetry often captures the spirit of the American landscape, especially the Midwest.
-His nature imagery is rich and varied, conveying both beauty and grit in works like 'Chicago Poems.'"
+description: "An American poet, Sandburg is known for his free verse poetry and explorations of American life.
+His work often reflects nature and rural imagery, as seen in poems like 'Chicago' and his 'Grass', which explores the intersection of human endeavor and the natural landscape."
 subject: "American Modernism and Nature (1910s–1930s)"
 parent: American Modernism and Nature (1910s–1930s)
 permalink: /American Modernism and Nature (1910s–1930s)/Carl Sandburg/